 We naturally shed skin cells.
 In fact, billions of them shed off of us daily and proof of that is the dust we find in our household!
-90% of household dust are actually our very own dead skin cells.
+90% of household dust is actually our very own dead skin cells.
 Can you imagine?

 This is a natural shedding process that keeps our skin young, healthy and beautiful but a lot of factors such as genetics, skin-aging and sun damage slows down and eventually stops this process.
 When we don’t shed enough of these dead skin cells, it leaves a variety of unwanted skin problems ranging from clogged pores, blemishes, dry skin, uneven skin tone, wrinkles and fine lines.

 To help our skin rid itself of dead skin cells, you need to exfoliate.
 By regularly exfoliating, you are not just getting rid of skin buildup, you are also improving its texture and appearance, reducing your chances of breaking out and improving your skin’s ability to absorb your other skincare products.
-In essence, exfoliating will make your skin look nicer and makes it all-around better in as quickly as overnight.
+In essence, exfoliating will make your skin look nicer and makes it all-around better overnight.

 There are two ways to exfoliate the skin: Physical Exfoliants and Chemical Exfoliants.

 Physical or manual exfoliators are the classic face scrubs.
 These contain small particles that buff away the top layer of dead skin cells, giving your face a good scrub and making your skin feel squeaky clean.